 Common Symptoms Of A Bad Thermostat

 If the thermostat is stuck closed.
-Then you can see an overheat at idle or low speed problems.
-If the engine overheats at idle, but runs great at mid range or at wide open, then most likely, the thermostat needs replaced.
-If the engine is overheating no mater what speed, then the impeller is most likely the culprit.
+Then you can see an overheat at idle or low-speed problems.
+If the engine overheats at idle, but runs great at mid-range or at wide open, then most likely, the thermostat needs replaced.
+If the engine is overheating no matter what speed, then the impeller is most likely the culprit.

 So if you have this issue and have one of those engines, be warned that it might be a lot worse than a thermostat!